shapeshift/web/.github/PULL_REQUEST_TEMPLATE.md

 E.g. an upgrade to `hdwallet` or core state management would be considered higher risk, and might require a full regression test.
 UI or isolated view changes, or something behind a feature flag may have near zero risk.
 Small bug fixes might require testing isolated to the specific fix.
 ------------------------------------------------------------------------------>

-> What protocols, transaction types or contract interactions might be affected by this PR?
+> What protocols, transaction types, wallets or contract interactions might be affected by this PR?

 ## Testing
 <!-----------------------------------------------------------------------------
 We treat every PR to be merged with the same scrutiny as if we were merging directly to production.